A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Our Model

 Note that the preceding node can be either a concept node (then the output of the LSTM, consuming the preceding node, is used) or a word (then we use its contextualized encoding).
+The first term in Equation~\ref{eq:concept_input} corresponds to the former situation, and the second one to the latter.

-Note that this expression is `circular' -- each node's representation $\mathbf{h}^{\mathrm{node}}_i$ is computed based on representations of all the nodes $\mathbf{h}^{\mathrm{node}}_j$; $i, j \in 1, \ldots m-1$.
-Iterating the assignment for a valid discrete generation order (i.e. a DAG, like the one given in Figure~\ref{fig:amr-order}), will converge to a stationary point.
-The stationary point will be equal to the result of applying the autoregressive model (i.e. Figure~\ref{fig:seg_lstm}).
-It will be reached after $T$ steps, where $T$ is the number of nodes in the largest subgraph.
-This `message passing' process is fully differentiable and importantly well-defined for a relaxed (i.e. continuous) generation order.
-We use $T=4$, as we do not expect subgraphs with more than 4 nodes.
+Note that this expression is `recursive' -- each node's representation $\mathbf{h}^{\mathrm{node}}_i$ is computed based on representations of all the nodes $\mathbf{h}^{\mathrm{node}}_j$; $i, j \in 1, \ldots m-1$.
+Iterating the assignment defined by Equation~\ref{eq:concept_input} for a valid {\bf discrete} generation order (i.e., a DAG, like the one given in Figure~\ref{fig:amr-order}), will converge to a stationary point.
+Crucially, in this discrete case, the stationary point will be equal to the result of applying the autoregressive model (as used in test time, see Figure~\ref{fig:seg_lstm}).
+The stationary point will be reached after $T$ steps, where $T$ is the number of nodes in the largest subgraph.\footnote{We use $T=4$, as we do not expect subgraphs with more than 4 nodes.} This `message passing' process is fully differentiable and, importantly, well-defined for a relaxed generation order where $\mathbf{A}_{ki}$ and $\mathbf{S}_{ji}$ are non-binary.
+The equivalence between the train-time message passing and the test-time autoregressive computation with discrete $\mathbf{O}$ prevents the gap between training and testing, as long as the optimization converges to a near-discrete solution.